newpanjing/simpleui/doc/en/QUICK_en.md

         ...
     ]
   ```
-  If Debug=False,static resources will be inaccessible，please go to[Clone static file to the root](#Clone static file to the root)
+  If **DEBUG = False**, static resources will be inaccessible，please go to [Clone static file to the root](#Clone%2dstatic%2dfile%2dto%2dthe%2droot)

 ## Clone static file to the root
-Django have a mode is DEBUG, it's in settings.py.
-Default DEBUG = True.
+Django have a mode is **DEBUG**, it's in **settings.py**.
+Default **DEBUG = True**.
 ```python
 # SECURITY WARNING: don't run with debug turned on in production!
 DEBUG = True
 ```
-If DEBUG = Fasle, there are two ways to solve the situation that static resources can't be accessed.
+If **DEBUG = Fasle**, there are two ways to solve the situation that static resources can't be accessed.
-1. Modify settings.py , add following content:
+1. Modify **settings.py** , add following content:
 ```python
  STATICFILES_DIRS = [
      os.path.join(BASE_DIR, "static"),
  ]
 ```
-2. Clone static resources to the static directory of the project，Then processed by nginx.
+2. Clone static resources to the static directory of the project，then processed by **nginx**.
 ```shell
     python3 manage.py collectstatic
 ```
-If the clone error message indicates that the static directory could't be found，please open the settings.py and assign a static directory
+If the clone error message indicates that the static directory could't be found，please open the **settings.py** and assign a static directory
 ```python
     STATIC_ROOT = os.path.join(BASE_DIR, "static")
 ```

 ## Startup Project
-After successfully adding simpleui in settings.py，Run command：
+After successfully adding **simpleui** in **settings.py**，Run command：
 ```shell
     python manage.py runserver 8000
 ```
 Open browser, input：http://127.0.0.1:8000/admin
-if you find that the login page if different from before，Congratulations!
-You have successfully installed simpleui！Let's start enjoying simpleui!
+if you find that the login page is different from before，Congratulations!
+You have successfully installed **simpleui**！Let's start enjoying **simpleui**!

 ## How to download simpleui's template
-Currently unable to download templates，but we plan to launch simple-admin's html templates，can make more languages available.
+Currently unable to download templates，but we plan to launch **simple-admin's** html templates，can make more languages available.

 ## Switch Theme
-Currently simpleui has 28 popular style themes.
+Currently **simpleui** has 28 popular style themes.
 We will update more topics as the version is updated.

 ## About Icons
-The icon displayed in simpleui can refer to the [fontawesome](https://fontawesome.com/icons?d=gallery) icon，just fill in the full class name.
+The icon displayed in **simpleui** can refer to the [fontawesome](https://fontawesome.com/icons?d=gallery) icon，just fill in the full class name.

 ## Customize Theme
-Before customizing the theme, please clone the static resources of simpleui to the root directory.
-Then you need to find theme.js, it's used to configure the list of topics.
+Before customizing the theme, please clone the static resources of **simpleui** to the root directory.
+Then you need to find **theme.js**, it's used to configure the list of topics.

 Please configure in this format.